finnzxje/e-shop/backend/e-shop/docs/auth-api.md

 `POST /api/auth/login`

-Authenticates an existing user and returns both tokens alongside the user profile.
+Authenticates an existing (and activated) user and returns both tokens alongside the user profile.
+Accounts that have not been activated will fail authentication.

 **Request body**